 The Department of Management Control, Acconting and Auditing prepares students to meet the challenges faced by today's businesses due to economic uncertainties, increasing competition, and evolving international accounting standards.

-A fundamental knowledge of accounting and controlling is invaluable to all business professionals.
-Thus, every TBS program - from our bachelor's and MBA programs to executive education - includes training in these subjects.
+Fundamental knowledge of accounting and controlling is invaluable for all business professionals.
+Thus, every TBS program –Bachelors, Masters, MBA programs and executive education – fosters critical learning and critical thinking regarding these particular fields of knowledge.

-- The Diploma in Accounting and Management (DSCG) path within the Masters in Management program
+- The Audit path, the Excellence path within the Master in Management program (in French)

-- The Specialized Masters in Internal Audit and Management Control (ranked as the No.1 program in this filed in France in the SMBG/ Best Masters 2011 ranking)
+- The Specialized Master in Internal Audit and Management Control (ranked as the No.1 program in this field in France in the SMBG/ Best Masters 2018 ranking)

-Students in our programs develop technical expertise in accounting, management controll, and auditing.
-They also cultivate interpersonal skills and a critical eye that will help them to be effective managers.
+Students in our programs develop technical expertise in accounting, management control, and auditing.
+They also cultivate interpersonal skills and a critical eye that will help them to be proactive managers.

-Research professors in the department belong to the Accounting, Control & Performance Management research lab.
-Their research often adopts approaches that integrate aspects of social sciences and humanities (such as ethnography, sociology and psychology) in order to examine human, organizational and institutional issues influencing management practices and their dissemination.
-The results of this research are presented at international conferences and published in books and academic journals.
+Lecturers involved in research are part of the Accounting, Control & Performance Management research lab.
+Their research often adopts approaches that integrate aspects of social sciences and humanities (such as ethnography, sociology, and psychology) in order to address human, organizational, and institutional issues influencing management practices and their dissemination.
+The research results are presented at international conferences and published in academic journals and books.